panza238/docker_unr/ROADMAP.md

 - `docker container kill` is usually used when something is not working properly.
 It sends a `SIGKILL` signal to the process running inside the container. i.e. it kills the process.
 - `docker container pause` just pauses the container.
 It does not exit, since the process is not terminated.

+## Chapters 06 and 07: Inspection and Debugging
+I will not cover these chapters in detail here, though I recommend reading them.
+They cover a few useful commands that can be used to inspect and debug containers.
+However, I feel like inspecting and debugging containers is something that is better learned by doing.
+The chapters provide general guidelines, but most debugging will be application-specific.
+As one gets more experience with Docker, one will naturally get more familiar with the tools and commands that are useful for debugging.